University of Providence: History

-UP's calendar consists of four-month semesters in the fall and spring, and a 12-week summer term.

 Athletics

 The U. of Providence (UP) athletic teams are called the Argonauts.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 1999–2000 academic year (which they were a member on a previous stint from 1974–75 to 1983–84 before discontinuing its athletics program); while its men's and women's soccer, softball and men's and women's wrestling teams compete in the Cascade Collegiate Conference (CCC).

 UP competes in 17 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, ice hockey, soccer, track & field (indoor and outdoor) and wrestling; basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include the spirit squad.

 Former sports include men's lacrosse (until 2019), women's ice hockey (until 2020), and men's and women's rodeo (both until 2021).
-The men's lacrosse team used to compete a state rivalry tournament, known as the "Copper Cup", with the University of Montana, and Montana State University.
+The men's lacrosse team used to compete in a state rivalry tournament, known as the "Copper Cup", with the University of Montana, and Montana State University.

-Admissions

-The University of Providence has a rolling admission policy.
-Applications are considered without regard to race, gender, age, religion, marital status, sexual orientation, financial status, physical or mental disabilities, or national origin.
-Applicants may apply for admission at any time; however, they are strongly urged to apply at least one month prior to the first day of classes for the term they intend to begin.
-Required documents must be submitted before a student can be admitted.
-It is particularly important that the UP Placement Test be taken prior to registration.
-Prospective students must complete an admission application, which has no application fee, and provide an official high school transcript or official certificate of high school equivalency with scores from the General Education Development Test (GED).
-Results of ACT or SAT are recommended for academic advising and consideration for merit/no-need scholarships, but not required.
-To register, proof of two immunizations for measles and one immunization for rubella must be supplied.